 Once the money is deposited, this typically becomes the date of valuation, regardless of when the trial takes place.
 However, constitutional arguments may be made to argue otherwise.
 It does not, however, mean that this is the amount you will actually receive.
 With the help of an eminent domain trial attorney, you may be able obtain a larger settlement or jury award than what the public agency initially deposited with the court.
 Many eminent domain cases can be resolved before trial, through mediation with a private mediator or through a settlement conference with a judge.

 Challenging Eminent Domain: Although possible, it is very difficult to challenge a taking.
 To do so, the property owner must be able to prove that the property is not being condemned for a public use or that the property is not necessary for the public project.
 Although rare, if you believe your property is being condemned unfairly, please contact us.

 Inverse Condemnation/Indirect Condemnation: Construction by government agencies near a residential or commercial property may have the effect of condemning the property.
 Even if a condemnor does not actually take the land, a property owner could be negatively affected, and if so, may be able to sue the government for the diminished value of their property.
 Our law firm can help you recover damages for your losses in an inverse condemnation lawsuit.

 Even if the condemnation cannot be challenged, you still have rights as a property owner in an eminent domain litigation – the right to receive fair market value for your property, based on highest and best use, relocation assistance and other condemnation remedies, depending upon your situation.

 Contact Our Sherman Oaks Property Condemnation Attorneys

 If you are facing condemnation of your residential or business property, assert your constitutional rights.
-Contact a Sherman Oaks condemnation attorney, serving Los Angeles and all of California, at The Horowitz Law Firm, eminent domain trial lawyers.
+Contact a Sherman Oaks condemnation attorney, serving Los Angeles and all of California, at The Horowitz Law Firm PC, eminent domain trial lawyers.